What is garden leave and does your business need it? + free template

-If you’ve found your way to this blog article, it’s likely that you’re in a difficult situation.
+If you’ve found your way to this blog article, you’re likely in a difficult situation.

 An important member of your team is leaving (possibly to go and work for a competitor), and you’re probably feeling conflicted about the next best course of action.
 But garden leave is a strategic way of protecting company confidentiality so it’s worth knowing when and how to apply it — because it may be the best option for your business.